hakuhodo-technologies/scope-rl/docs/documentation/visualization.rst

     <div class="white-space-20px"></div>

 Finally, we compare the true policy value (x-axis) and estimated policy value (y-axis) in the following figure.
-For TIS, PDIS, and DR, the result suggests that the variance of OPE estimation becomes particularly large when using near-deterministic behavior policy named "sac_sigma_0.5".
+For TIS, PDIS, and DR, the result suggests that the variance of OPE estimation becomes particularly large when using a near-deterministic behavior policy named "sac_sigma_0.5".
-On the other hand, for SNTIS and SNPDIS, we found that the choice of behavior policy can heavily affects the estimation result of OPE -- OPE results are almost the same across various evaluation policies in the bottom left figures.
+On the other hand, for SNTIS and SNPDIS, we found that the choice of behavior policy can heavily affect the estimation result of OPE -- OPE results are almost the same across various evaluation policies in the bottom left figures.
 This kind of visualization is again available for all point-wise estimates including expected policy value, variance, CVaR, and lower quartile.

 .. card::